DonaldWhyte/deep-learning-with-rnns/contents.md

 We don't have time to go into more detail in this talk, but feel free to ask us for more details afterwards.

-TODO: note down some reasons why we're using chars not words, but no need to go into detail in the talk unless someone asks

 [NEXT]
 ![char_perceptron](images/char_perceptron1.svg)